lmigueldf/doc/native/native-stack.md

 * **git**: [devkit](https://github.com/gameclosure/devkit)
 * **language**: JavaScript
 * **directories**:
-	- **src**: Contains the source of the code used to build the basil tool.
+	- **src**: Contains the source of the code used to build the devkit tool.
 	- **lib**: Contains the source code for the Game Closure DevKit components.

 The JavaScript code for the Game Closure DevKit and running